FriendsOfShopware/FroshPlatformThumbnailProcessor/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md) [![Shopware Store](https://img.shields.io/badge/shopware-store-blue.svg?style=flat-square)](https://store.shopware.com/en/frosh69611263569f/thumbnailprocessor-plugin.html)

 This plugins allows you to use variable thumbnails, if your filesystem (or storage-adapter) supports it.
+Additionally it has built-in Lazyloading.
+You can use this, if you don't want thumbnails to be created on you development-system, too.
 It will add parameters to original image paths.
 So you are able to save storage and add new thumbnails on the fly.

 | Version 	| Requirements